Buying gifts for tween girls can be difficult, but it doesn’t have to be.

 Well, there’s one problem with that….everyone else is doing the same thing.

-Bombarding kids and parents with tons of Lego’s or all things baseball can get old.
+Bombarding kids and parents with tons of Lego’s or Squishmallows can get old.

 Grandparents seem to take this to a whole new level.

 When our oldest was about 4, we had everything Scooby-Doo you could imagine.
-It’s fun for a while but most kids have outgrown or given up most interests.
+It’s fun for a while but eventually, kids have outgrown or given up most interests.

 1. Gift Cards to Do “Stuff”

-For one, as a parent of three kids, it can get expensive taking them fun places.
-Because of these cards we have been able to do fun things with the kids even when we couldn’t afford it.
+For one, as a parent of three kids, it can get expensive taking them to fun places.
+Because of these cards, we have been able to do fun things with the kids even when we couldn’t afford them.

-Museums, movies out, Redbox movies in or go out to lunch.
+Museums, movies out, Redbox movies in, or cards to go out to lunch.
 Mini-golf.
 Roller skating.
 Ice Skating.

-What’s in your area that kids like to do?
+What’s in your area that tweens like to do?

 Family fun time is a necessity, and yes, I know there are so many things you can do for free.